wacncontent/CustomizeTool/output/articles/virtual-machines/virtual-machines-docker-registry-on-azure-blob-storage.md

 anytime using those images.

-Although the [Docker Hub][docker-hub] is a paid service for storing your private application container images, Docker respects developers’ needs and provides an open-source toolset to store your images in your own private Docker registry behind a firewall or on-premises without hitting the public Internet.
+Although the [Docker Hub][docker-hub] is a paid service for storing your private application container images, Docker respects developers' needs and provides an open-source toolset to store your images in your own private Docker registry behind a firewall or on-premises without hitting the public Internet.
 Because Azure Blob storage is easy to secure, you can quickly use it to create